 Compared against steel cable, the synthetic winch rope alternative can be up to 30 to 80% more stronger.
 This is a significant improvement and it means you are able to pull far greater forces whilst off roading.

 When it comes to purchasing the rope, you will always want a rope that exceeds the amount you plan to winch.
-Putting strain on the rope will cause severe strain overtime and it will eventually break, which can be very frustrating.
+Putting strain on the rope will cause severe strain overtime and it will eventually break.

 Length and Diameter

-In order to achieve high breaking strengths, many manufacturers will use a thicker rope.
+In order to achieve high breaking strengths, many manufacturers use a thicker ropes.
 This is perfectly fine but depending upon the capacity of the winch drum available, you may be limited by the length of the rope.

 However, the higher quality synthetic materials provide much higher breaking strengths without needing to be threaded too many times.
-This means the width of the rope is reduced and should not cause any issues inside the drum.
+This means the width of the rope is reduced and it shouldn’t cause any issues inside the drum.

 For guidance, check out this calculator to help you decide on how much winch rope will be able to fit inside your winch.